gautamritvik/gautamritvik.github.io/README.md

-# rmario2012 - SupeNux
-This is the official website for SupeNux, a OS
+This is the official website for SuperNux, a OS made using Linux technology.